clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 ### Enabling the component to be controlled or uncontrolled

 In React, there is the concept of ["controlled" and "uncontrolled" components](https://react.dev/learn/sharing-state-between-components#controlled-and-uncontrolled-components) which typically applies to form controls such as inputs.
 A component that is "controlled" has its behavior handled by its parent while a component that is "uncontrolled" has behavior that the parent has no influence over.
-This concept can be applied to our Modal component.
+This concept can be applied to our `ModalDialog` component.

-Depending on where in our application we use our Modal component, we may want it to be controlled or uncontrolled by a parent component.
-If we want the Modal to be a controlled component, then we need to maintain some state outside the Modal component and pass it to the component as an `isOpen` prop to control opening and closing it, which we've already accomplished.
+Depending on where in our application we use our `ModalDialog` component, we may want it to be controlled or uncontrolled by a parent component.
+If we want the Modal to be a controlled component, then we need to maintain some state outside the `ModalDialog` component and pass it to the component as an `isOpen` prop to control opening and closing it, which we've already accomplished.

-Other times we may want to open the Modal component once at a specific point in time and allow for it to be closed on its own without having to create and manage any additional state.
-Our Modal component should be capable of handling either case for flexibility without any loss of functionality.
+Other times we may want to open the `ModalDialog` component once at a specific point in time and allow for it to be closed on its own without having to create and manage any additional state.
+Our `ModalDialog` component should be capable of handling either case for flexibility without any loss of functionality.

 #### Solving for the Controlled and UnControlled Modal